vasilis-exo/magnolia-spa/README.md

 Choose `magnolia-community-demo-webapp` or `magnolia-dx-core-demo-webapp` as the version to download.

+> Note: If you want to try the personalization feature - you will need `dx-core`.
+To get `dx-core` you will need an enterprise account, please contact Magnolia Sales team if you do not have one.
+Additionally you will need the version 2.1.0 higher of the [personalization modules](https://docs.magnolia-cms.com/product-docs/6.2/Modules/List-of-modules/Personalization-module.html).

 (Magnolia is downloaded.)

 ## Add the demo light modules to Magnolia